-The Group has applied judgement to determine the lease term for some lease contracts in which it is a lessee that include renewal options.
+The Group has applied judgement to determine the lease term for some lease contracts in which include renewal options.
 The assessment of whether the Group is reasonably certain to exercise such options impacts the lease term, which significantly affects the amount of lease liabilities and right-of-use assets recognised.